We believe that Flat-Fee and Advice-Only pricing is one of the best ways to reduce inherent conflicts of interest, and give the most objective advice.

 4,038,738.85 – 3,310,204.48 = 728,534.37 – $100,000 = 628,534.37 more for your family.

 Comprehensive Financial Planning Pricing

 Monthly Subscription Pricing – We charge an single, flat-fee, annual retainer fee; based on the complexity and volume of the work needed.
 To make it easier on working families, we internally finance that fee into a payment plan.
 Because most households plan for expenses and budget on a monthly basis, annual retainer, fees are billed on a monthly subscription.
 This monthly subscription pricing model allows more households to be able to afford financial planning than either the traditional lump-sum or AUM (% of Assets Under Management) model.
 We do not have and income, liquid assets, or net-worth requirements.

 We have one simple flat fee based upon the complexity of your situation.

 Often that fee is less than, what you would pay for a 1 time plan alone.

 So instead of paying for pieces of what you need, you get access to all of it.

 Our Overall fees tend to be lower because we do exactly what you need, only when you need it.

 Efficiencies: By time blocking throughout the year we gain can get more done.
 By aggregating certain workloads with our Subject Matter Experts, we lower our expenses.
 By being fee conscious, planning properly, working virtually from home, and keeping marketing to a minimum; we lower our own overhead, and thus the cost of our services.

-Normal Prices for other Advice-Only financial planners and advisors:
+Normal Prices for other Fee-Only, Flat-Fee, and Advice-Only financial planners: